 Overview | Hiking Preparations|

-The purpose of this site is to introduce visitors and residents in Utah to a number of wonderful vistas throughout the state.
+The purpose of this site is to introduce visitors and residents in Utah to a number of wonderful vistas throughout the state and surrounding areas.
 It is part travel log from my own experiences and part guidebook for hikers and runners.
 Reaching each point of interest generally requires some hiking or running to different degrees.

 Unlike some guidebooks written by expert, trailblazing hikers, I have prepared the trail descriptions and hiking or running times based on what the average hiker might experience, taking into account periodic stops to eat, rest, and socialize.
 Of course, hiking/running times will vary depending on ability, but I always found that if a hike said it would take 4 hours, it usually took me 5 or 6.
 It's much better to add time to your estimated travel than to get lost on a mountain without a headlamp.

 NEVER overestimate your abilities.
 Too many people have become victims because they thought they could forge that next stream or climb that peak only to find out that the water was way to swift and they didn't notice the slippery moss on that rocky outcropping.
 Bagging a peak is never better than losing your life because you didn't use more caution and commonsense.

 As with any hike, there is always the possibility of injury or risk of life; therefore, hikers should consider taking of the following precautions:

 - wear appropriate footware and clothing for the hike.
 Don't thrown on a pair of worn out tennis shoes because some of these hikes require a sturdy tread to maintain a solid footing along the trail.
 Futhermore, wearing a pair a shorts might sound ideal on a hot summer day unless you are bushwacking through thick scrub oak or stinging nettle.